 The three clinical commissioning groups (CCG) in Leeds, NHS Leeds North CCG, NHS Leeds South and East CCG and NHS Leeds West CCG are responsible for planning and commissioning (buying) healthcare and health services for local people.
 Each CCG is a membership organisation made up of local GP practices.
 The CCGs’ share a common purpose […]

-What are we proposing to change? • To not routinely fund gluten-free foods on a prescription basis. • We will routinely commission the prescribing of non-branded (generic) products unless there is a medical reason. • To not routinely fund a range of “over the counter” medicines on prescription.
-Ultimately, your GP will work with you to […]
+What are we proposing to change? • To not routinely prescribe* gluten-free foods on a prescription basis. • To not routinely prescribe* branded medicines when a non-branded (generic) product is available, unless there is a medical reason. • To not routinely prescribe* a range of “over the counter” medicines on prescription. (*not routinely prescribing – this […]

 If you are interested in being more directly involved with the Reader Group you sign up to do so here.
 Below you will see a draft copy of guidance for the reader group.
 The guidance is designed for both staff and patients.
 For staff it helps them think about the document they are asking for feedback […]